cruise-automation/k-rail/README.md

 ## No Bind Mounts

-Host bind mounts can be used to exfiltrate data from or escalate privileges on the host system.
+Host bind mounts (also called `hostPath` mounts) can be used to exfiltrate data from or escalate privileges on the host system.
 Using host bind mounts can cause unreliability of the node if it causes a partition to fill up.

 ## No Docker Sock Mount

 The Docker socket bind mount provides API access to the host Docker daemon, which can be used for privilege escalation or otherwise control the container host.
 Using Docker sock mounts can cause unreliability of the node because of the extra workloads that the Kubernetes schedulers are not aware of.

+**Note:** It is recommended to use the `No Bind Mounts` policy to disable all `hostPath` mounts rather than only this policy.

 ## Immutable Image Reference